JuliaDataScience/JuliaDataScience/contents/data_vis.md

 @sc nested_sub_plot!(fig)
 ```

-which, when used to build a more complex figure by doing several calls, we obatain
+which, when used to build a more complex figure by doing several calls, we obtain

 ```jl
 @sco JDS.main_figure()
 ```

-Note that, different subplot functions can be call here.
-Also, each `Axis` here is an independ part of `Figure`.
+Note that, different subplot functions can be called here.
+Also, each `Axis` here is an independent part of `Figure`.
-So that, if you need to do some `rowgap!`'s or `colsize!`'s opperations, you will need to do it in each one of them independenly or to all of them together.
+So that, if you need to do some `rowgap!`'s or `colsize!`'s operations, you will need to do it in each one of them independently or to all of them together.

 For grouped `Axis` (_subplots_) we can use `GridLayout()` which then could be used to composed a more complicated `Figure`.